igncp/encina/Readme.md

 You can use `encina` from the command line once the module is installed.
 If you want to use it anywhere, install it as a global module `npm install -g encina`.

-- To retrieve data from a project: `encina examine -f PATH/TO/PROJECT`
+- To retrieve data from a project: `encina examine PATH/TO/PROJECT`
 - To display the result: `encina server` in the directory that contains the `encina-report` result.
 In a browser, go to: `http://localhost:9993`

 ## Technologies covered

-- Backend: Python for the data analysis, Node.js, CoffeeScript
+- Backend: Python for the data analysis, Node.js, CoffeeScript, Stylus (nib)
-- Frontend: Angular.js, D3.js, Stylus (nib)
+- Frontend: Angular.js, D3.js

 ## Development